intel-iot-roadshow/roadshow-docs/README.md

 **THIS IS THE BRANCH THAT CAN BE DOWNLOADED AND PUT ON USB KEYS FOR ROADSHOWS.**

 Static files need to be generated form the 'jekyll' branch.
-See [the branch's README](https://github.com/intel-iot-roadshow/getting-started-guides/blob/html/README.md) for details on running a local web server to view files.
+See [the branch's README](https://github.com/intel-iot-roadshow/getting-started-guides/blob/html/README.md) for details on viewing files.

 ### branch: gh-pages